omni-ai-npu/omni-ai-npu.github.io/_posts/2017-12-27-opensds-official.md

 title: Make Storage Simple Again with OpenSDS
 ---

 *[OpenSDS](https://opensds.io) is a new collaborative open source community under Linux Foundation established by the end of 2016.
-Throughout year 2017 the core dev team has been working arduously on prototyping various exciting new ideas and also delivering the [first beta release](https://github.com/opensds/opensds/tree/stable/zealand).
-Now we are proud to announce the beta release coming out of the OpenSDS community, and this blog post aims to provide a detail run down of the OpenSDS design and functionality*
+Throughout year 2017 the core dev team has been working arduously on prototyping various exciting new ideas.
+Now we are proud to announce the [beta release](https://github.com/opensds/opensds/tree/stable/zealand) coming out of the OpenSDS community, and this blog post aims to provide a detail run down of the OpenSDS design and functionality*

 *Huge thanks to our dev team Leon Wang, Xing Yang, Edison Xiang, Erik Xu and other members to make this release happen*